District policies & procedures

 Child of employee transfer

 A campus or non-campus-based full-time NISD employee can submit an electronic Child of Employee Transfer (CET) request for his/her biological child (or legal guardian through a court of law).
 The employee need not be a NISD resident, meaning the employee may or may not reside within NISD boundaries.
 Pursuant FDA(Local) and FDB(Local), a student approved for a CET is not subject to tuition.
-Available campus options will be grouped and will be published on the Pupil Personnel Department’s Employee Connection website.
+Available campus options will be grouped and will be published on the Office of Student Advocacy and School Choice's Employee Connection website.
 Based on their campus (address of employment) campus-based full-time employees will be able to select from within the group of schools assigned to their campus: however, the child must attend the campus at which the employee works for that level.
 Non-campus-based employees will be assigned to a group of schools according to the address of the department where he/she works.
 According to FDB(Local), a request may be denied by the campus Principal on the basis of the student’s record (e.g. excessive absences or tardies, poor conduct), or lack of space.
 Pursuant FDA(Local) and FDB(Local), a student who fails to maintain an acceptable record may be subject to revocation of the transfer by the campus principal.
 The CET is valid only for the school year for which it is approved.
 Because employment circumstances may change, a CET must be renewed annually.
 If the employee transfers to another NISD location, it may result in the CET cancellation; however, the employee may elect to submit another CET selecting from within the school grouping based on the new address.
 Only once the employee receives the CET approval notification, he/she may contact the campus to begin the registration process.

 In accordance with NISD Board Policy FDB(LOCAL), except as otherwise provided by state law, district policy, or board action, the transportation for a transfer student is the responsibility of the student and family.